To create a network of action, focused on building a peaceful, prosperous and just Asia Pacific community.

 What is the time commitment?

-The APLP is a nine-month program (early-August to early-May) with a minimum five-month residency requirement.
-During the first five months all participants are based at the East-West Center in Honolulu and live on campus.
+The APLP is a nine-month program (early-August to early-May) with a four-month residency requirement.
+During the first four months, all participants are based at the East-West Center in Honolulu and live on campus.
+The second phase of the program takes place online through virtual platforms.

 What does the program involve?